-San Francisco University High School seeks to provide each student with a broad background in the liberal arts.
-The curriculum represents a combination of required courses thought to be fundamental to a liberal education, a rich selection of elective courses aimed at meeting the needs and interests of a diverse student body, and a variety of opportunities to pursue independent programs of study.
+San Francisco University High School seeks to provide each student with a broad background in the liberal arts and sciences.
+The curriculum represents a combination of required courses thought to be fundamental to a liberal arts & sciences education, a rich selection of elective courses aimed at meeting the needs and interests of a diverse student body, and a variety of opportunities to pursue independently tailored programs of study.

-Please check out our 2020–2021 Course Catalog in the sidebar for a complete listing of courses offered this year!
+Please check out our 2021–22 Curriculum Guide in the right-hand sidebar for a complete listing of courses offered this year!